-Vince is an active member of several professional groups, including the International Air & Transportation Safety Bar Association (IATSBA) in which he serves as Membership Director and Vice President for the Eastern Region.
+Vince is an active member of several professional groups, including the Aviation Lawyers Association (formerly International Air & Transportation Safety Bar Association) in which he serves as Secretary, and the Fordham Urban Law Journal Alumni Association, in which he serves as President.
 He is also a member of the American Association for Justice, in which he participates in the Aviation Section, as well as the American Bar Association’s Tort Trial & Insurance Practice Section (TIPS).
+Vince is also a graduate of the ABA TIPS Leadership Academy.

 Following law school, Vince spent a year as the law clerk to the Honorable John J. Langan, Jr., J.S.C., in New Jersey Superior Court, Law Division, Civil Part before he joined Kreindler in September 2015.
 He graduated cum laude from Fordham University School of Law in 2014 where he was Online Managing Editor of the Fordham Urban Law Journal.
 Vince participated in Fordham Law’s Consumer Litigation Clinic representing consumers in federal, state and local courts against questionable lenders, debt collectors and merchants.
 Vince graduated with honors from Boston College in 2011 earning a B.A. in political science and economics.